 Searching for Sugarman

 In the early 1970s, Sixto Rodriguez, a poet-musician from inner-city Detroit, produced two albums.
 His producers thought they would be hits, but they were utter flops – in America, that is.
 In South Africa though, Rodriguez was bigger than Elvis or The Rolling Stones, and his albums provided the soundtrack for white opposition to apartheid.
-Filmmaker Malik Bendjelloul has documented Rodriguez’ unlikely fall and rise, and we're rebroadcasting our conversation with him about his film on Friday.
+Filmmaker Malik Bendjelloul documented Rodriguez’ unlikely fall and rise.
+He died earlier this week.
+We're rebroadcasting our conversation with him about his film on Thursday